-Dr. Saxena was a practitioner resident at the Rockefeller Foundation's Bellagio Center in Italy during the summer of 2016 where she was working on a book about the impact of post-Rana Plaza interventions by Western brands (forthcoming Routledge, 2019).
+Dr. Saxena was a practitioner resident at the Rockefeller Foundation's Bellagio Center in Italy during the summer of 2016.
 In the summers of 2010 and 2014, she was a Public Policy Fellow at the Woodrow Wilson International Center for Scholars in Washington D.C.
-Prior to joining ISAS, she was the Assistant Director of Economic Programs at the Asia Foundation, where she was responsible for implementing economic programs in 18 countries throughout Asia.
+Prior to joining the ISAS, she was the Assistant Director of Economic Programs at the Asia Foundation, where she was responsible for implementing economic programs in 18 countries throughout Asia.

 Dr. Saxena has taught courses in Political Economy, Comparative Politics, The Politics of Developing Countries, Doing Business in India, and the Politics of Economic Reform in Asia and Latin America at UC Berkeley, UC Davis, and the University of San Francisco.
 She is a trustee of the American Institute of Indian Studies, the American Institute of Bangladesh Studies, and the American Institute of Sri Lankan Studies.
 Dr. Saxena was formerly on the advisory council for Human Rights Watch, SF and on the board of the Center for the Pacific Rim at the University of San Francisco and LinkAsia.
 She currently serves on the BRAC USA Advisory Council.